 • Services provided by cleaners, nannies and tradespeople who are required to work in other people's homes.

 • Public services (NHS and medical services, Jobcentre Plus sites, waste or recycling centre, courts and probation services etc.)

 • Businesses providing repair services

-• Petrol stations, automatic (but not manual) car washes, vehicle repair and MOT services, bicycle shops, and taxi and vehicle
+• Petrol stations and automatic car washes, vehicle repair and MOT services, bicycle shops, and taxi and vehicle hire businesses

 • Banks, building societies, post offices